vdhamer/Photo-Club-Hub/.github/README.md

 Photo Club Waalre is a photography club named after Waalre, a town in the south of The Netherlands.
 Its members meet since 1988 to critique each other’s photos.

-In future versions, the name Waalre may disappear from the app once the multi-club feature of the app starts to gain traction.
+In future versions, Waalre will probably disappear from the app's name once the multi-club feature of the app starts to gain traction.

 ### The Portfolio Concept